Two-Gun Cohen: Later life

 Cohen sailed back to Canada, settled in Montreal and married Ida Judith Clark, who ran a women's boutique.
 He made regular visits back to China with the hope of establishing work or business ties.
 Mostly, Cohen saw old friends, sat in hotel lobbies and spun out tales—many of them tall—of his exploits.
 It was his own myth making, together with the desire of others to fabricate yarns about him, that has resulted in much of the misinformation about Cohen, from the claim that he had a hand in the making of modern China, to such outlandish ones like him having an affair with Soong Ching-ling and a wife in Canada back in the 1920s.

-In 1947, when the newly formed United Nations began the debate on the UN Resolution on the Partition of Palestine, following the UN Special Committee on Palestine recommendation, Morris Cohen flew to San Francisco and convinced the head of the Chinese delegation to abstain from voting when he learned they planned to oppose partition.
+According to Daniel S. Levy, in 1947 Cohen went to San Francisco and used a 1920 letter from Sun Yat-sen supporting Zionism to persuade General Wu Tieh-cheng, head of the Chinese delegation, to abstain when the United Nations General Assembly adopted United Nations General Assembly Resolution 181, instead of voting against.

 After the 1949 Communist takeover, Cohen was one of the few people who was able to move between Taiwan and mainland China.
 His prolonged absences took a toll on his marriage, and he and Judith divorced in 1956.

 Cohen then settled with his widowed sister, Leah Cooper, in Salford, England.
 There he was surrounded by siblings, nephews and nieces and became a beloved family patriarch.
 His standing as a loyal aide to Sun Yat-sen helped him maintain good relations with both Kuomintang and Chinese Communist leaders, and he soon was able to arrange consulting jobs with Vickers (planes), Rolls-Royce (engines) and Decca Radar.

 His last visit to China was during the start of the Cultural Revolution as an honoured guest of Zhou Enlai, in 1966.
 Cohen died on 7 September 1970 in Salford.
 He is buried in Blackley Jewish Cemetery in Manchester.
-His tombstone includes markings in Hebrew and English.
+His tombstone bears inscriptions in English, Hebrew and Chinese; the Chinese inscription was composed by Soong Ching-ling.
 Having achieved good relations with both the Communist and Nationalist factions in China, a rare simultaneous public appearance of representatives from both factions occurred at Cohen's funeral.